 The Role of Community Within the Treatment Experience

-While each client’s treatment plan at Newport is tailored to their specific strengths, interests, and needs, everyone who accesses our services has multiple opportunities to practice building community to support their recovery.
+Building community is a critical component of the treatment experience at Newport Institute.
+While each client’s treatment plan is tailored to their specific strengths, interests, and needs, everyone who accesses our services has multiple opportunities to practice building community to support their recovery.
 They benefit from targeted interventions that foster personal and peer accountability, along with a strong sense of belonging, including:

 - Family-style meals with peers and staff